paritytech/cumulus/parachains/integration-tests/e2e/collectives/README.md

-E2E tests concerning the Polkadot Governance and Collective Parachain.
+E2E tests concerning Polkadot Governance and the Collectives Parachain.
 The tests run by the Parachain Integration Tests [tool](https://github.com/paritytech/parachains-integration-tests/).

 ## Requirements
 The tests require some changes to the regular production runtime builds: